Ombudsman releases new tools to promote municipal transparency

 Its release coincides with that of the latest edition of the Ombudsman’s quick reference guide to the province’s open meeting rules – Open Meetings: Guide for Municipalities.
 This pocket-sized guide (previously published as the Sunshine Law Handbook) is sent to every municipal clerk and council member in Ontario after municipal elections, and posted online.
 It includes tips and best practice suggestions for officials, and incorporates recent changes to the law.

 “Our staff frequently get questions from municipal officials and the public about when it’s okay to close a meeting,” Mr. Dubé said.
 “Although we can’t give legal advice, sharing tips and best practices is an important part of our work in improving governance generally.”

 Under the Municipal Act, 2001, meetings of municipal councils, local boards and their committees must be open to the public, with certain narrow exceptions.
 Every municipality is required to have an investigator for complaints about closed meetings; the Ombudsman is the investigator for about half of Ontario’s 444 municipalities.

 The Ombudsman also resolves and investigates general complaints about municipalities, school boards, universities, and more than 500 provincial government ministries, agencies, boards, commissions, corporations and tribunals.
 An independent officer of the Ontario legislature, the Ombudsman recommends solutions to individual and systemic administrative problems.

 Linda Williamson, Director of Communications

-Watch the Open Meetings: Case Digest demonstration video
+Watch the This link opens in a new tab Open Meetings: Case Digest demonstration video